robysondepaula/robysondepaula/README.md

 - Experience working in an Agile environment.

-- Knowledge developing with C# object-oriented, C# Asp.net MVC Core, JavaScript, HTML, and CSS.
+- Knowledge developing with C# object-oriented, C# Asp.net MVC Core, HTML, and CSS.

+- Experience developing with JavaScript, TypeScript, React, and familiar with Node

 - Years of experience with Visual Studio, Visual Code, MongoDB, Android Studio, MySQL, and SQL Server Management Studio.